 Ted Bundy's site at Taylor Mountain

-This is the Taylor Mountain site where serial killer Ted Bundy dumped the remains of at least four of his victims.
+This is the Taylor Mountain site where serial killer Ted Bundy disposed of the remains of at least four of his victims.

-On Saturday, March 1st, 1975, two forestry students from Green River Community College were doing a project in these woods when they spotted a human skull lying among the damp, moss-covered trees.
+On Saturday, March 1, 1975, two forestry students from Green River Community College were working on a project in the woods when they spotted a human skull among the damp, moss-covered trees.
+After contacting the police, the pair agreed to return the next day to lead investigators to the location.

-Although the authorities were aware that a killer calling himself "Ted" was targeting young women in the Seattle area, they did not believe that Ball's case was related to the other missing girls.
-In their opinion, the modus operandi and the victim profile didn't match.
+Although authorities knew a man calling himself "Ted" was targeting young women in the Seattle area, they did not initially link Ball's case to him because the modus operandi and victim profile did not match.
+The discovery at Taylor Mountain, however, proved them wrong.

-During the second day of the investigation, Keppel was searching the wooded area for more of Ball's remains when he tripped over a branch and stumbled across an unexpected sight.
+On the second day of the investigation, Keppel tripped over a branch while searching for more of Ball's remains and discovered a second skull.

-Once the initial shock wore off, it immediately dawned on Keppel that they were dealing with another one of "Ted's" dump sites.
-Six months earlier, a pair of grouse hunters had uncovered his other "burial site" in a wooded area near Issaquah, just 11 miles away.
+The discovery of a second skull led Keppel to realize they were dealing with another of "Ted's" disposal sites.
+Six months earlier, grouse hunters had uncovered a similar site in a wooded area near Issaquah, 11 miles away.

-Following the discovery, a large-scale operation was launched, and the police called in a team of search volunteers to comb the area for evidence.
+Following these finds, police launched a large-scale operation and enlisted ESAR volunteers to comb the area for remains and evidence.

-Keppel spoke to reporters at the site while the search was taking place:
+Keppel spoke to reporters at the site during the search:

 "We keep finding more and more every day.
 You go into those woods, and you just don't know what's in there.
 It's so thick, so overgrown with bushes that you could find anything.
 A couple of minutes from now.
 A couple of hours from now.
 It doesn't matter."

-During the operation, ESAR volunteers found another skull and mandible.
-These remains proved to be a match against the dental records of missing women Roberta Kathleen Parks and Lynda Ann Healy.
+During the operation, the team found the skull of missing woman Roberta Kathleen Parks and a mandible (jawbone) belonging to Lynda Ann Healy.

-The last victim to be dumped at this location was Ball, who went missing on June 1st, 1974.
-Consequently, local wildlife had at least 274 days to interfere with the remains.
+Ball, who went missing on June 1, 1974, was the last victim left at this location.
+Consequently, local wildlife had at least 274 days to disturb the remains.

-He also postulated that the animals left the skulls behind because they found them too difficult to break down:
+He also speculated that animals left the skulls behind because they were difficult to break down:

 "And why they leave the skulls the way they do.
 Maybe it's just because they're so hard to break up."